trubyroid/minishell/README.md

 SCHOOL 21 PROJECT

-Me and my partner - @rtoast - made a team and named it "We think about it tommorow"... but no, we're didn't procrastinated.
+Me and my partner - @rtoast - made a team and named it "We think about it tommorow".
-Deadlines were coming :)
+But no, we're didn't procrastinated - deadlines were coming.
-After almost one month of work we have written our first large partner project - a shorted bash.
+After almost a one month of work we have written our first large project - a shorted bash.

 The compilation was performed as follows: gcc -Wall -Wextra -Werror.